Skip to content

 Performance Comparison with Manual Recursion

-Sometimes you will see people write manual recursion to traverse directories (using directory_iterator to recursively call into each subdirectory).
-This approach is usually slower than recursive_directory_iterator—because recursive_directory_iterator has internal optimizations (such as batch-reading directory entries), whereas manual recursion has to construct a new iterator each time.
-Therefore, prefer using recursive_directory_iterator.
+Sometimes you might see people manually write recursion to traverse directories (using directory_iterator to recursively call in each subdirectory).
+This approach usually performs worse than recursive_directory_iterator—because recursive_directory_iterator is optimized internally (such as batch reading directory entries), while manual recursion constructs a new iterator every time.
+So prioritize using recursive_directory_iterator.

-As a wrap-up for this article, let's write a practical code statistics tool.
-It recursively traverses a specified directory, counting the number of files and total lines for each type of source code:
+As a conclusion to this article, let's write a practical code statistics tool.
+It recursively traverses a specified directory and counts the number of files and total lines for each source code type:

 cpp